Frequently Asked Questions

 Applicants wishing to strengthen their application may choose to retake certain Science (or English or Math) courses or take additional Post-Secondary courses from the list below.

 - Five courses are only ever used to calculate the GPA for admission into the TRU nursing program.
-For example — if a student applies with a B in Biology 12 and is unsuccessful — they could take BIOL 1592/1594 at the post secondary (PS) level — if they receive an A in this post secondary biology then this mark would be used in the GPA calculations — if they receive a C, then the BIOL 12 mark would continue to be used in the GPA calculation.
+For example — if a student applies with a B in Anatomy and Physiology 12 and is unsuccessful — they could take BIOL 1592/1594 at the post secondary (PS) level — if they receive an A in this post secondary biology then this mark would be used in the GPA calculations.

 13. What should be in a Letter of Introduction?
-(Please note this letter may be replaced by the CASPer situational judgement assessment tool for admission 2022/23)
+(Please note this letter may be replaced by the CASPer situational judgement assessment tool for admission in September 2023)

 This is a two paged typed letter that includes a brief personal history (including health related experiences), reasons for choosing nursing, and positive attributes the applicant brings to the program and nursing profession.
 Volunteer and leadership experiences can be included here.